pachyderm/pachyderm/doc/cookbook/gpus.md

 ...
 ```

-Or you might follow [this general guide](https://github.com/NVIDIA/nvidia-docker) for working with Docker and NVIDIA.
+Or you might follow [this guide](https://github.com/NVIDIA/nvidia-docker) for working with Docker and NVIDIA (although we haven't full tested this guide).

 ## Writing Your Pipeline Specification